-Mr. Speaker, with the financial support from the QIA, Baffin Fisheries, as well as the Government of Nunavut, the Amarok HTO has provide and distributed many inussiut, from tuktu, iqaluk, nattiq, igunaq, aiviq, aqiggiq, kinguppak, just to name a few.
-They have distributed roughly 25,000 lbs. of inussiut to date and have provided nutritious inussiut for up to 4,000 Iqalummiut, with special deliveries directly to over 200 elders in our community.
+Mr. Speaker, with the financial support from QIA, Baffin Fisheries, as well as the Government of Nunavut, the Amarok HTO has provided and distributed many inussiut, from tuktu, iqaluk, nattiq, igunaq, aiviq, aqiggiq, kinguppak, just to name a few.
+They have distributed roughly 25,000 pounds of inussiut to date and have provided nutritious inussiut for up to 4,000 Iqalummiut, with special deliveries directly to over 200 elders in our community.

-Please help me in thanking the hard-working Amarok HTO board of directors for doing such an incredible job during this pandemic.
+Please help me in thanking the hardworking Amarok HTO Board of Directors for doing such an incredible job during this pandemic.
 Thank you, Mr. Speaker.